 Your #1 Source for All of Your Sand Wrestling News!

-Do you have any suggestions on how we can improve this website?
+If you have any suggestions on how we can improve this website?
 How about an upcoming contest that we are unaware of?
 This website is for you, so let us know what you think.
-We hope to have a shop set-up before the start of next summer, with all proceeds going towards helping Sand Wrestling events throughout the country.
+We hope to have a shop set-up before the start of next summer, with all proceeds going towards helping Sand Wrestling events throughout the United States.
 Have something that you would like to see us offer as a form of merchandies?
 Let us know about that too.

-Thanks, and please continue your support for the emerging sport of Sand Wrestling (or if you prefer, Beach Wrestling).
+Thank you for your continued support for the emerging sport of Sand Wrestling (or if you prefer, Beach Wrestling).

 Sand Wrestling (also known as Beach Wrestling) has been an established International Style of amateur wrestling since 2005, yet is regarded by wrestling associations around the world as the oldest version of mankind's oldest sport.
 The idea of wrestling on mats is relatively new compared to the history of wrestling, occuring just over 100 years ago in a sport that has a rich tradition spanning thousands of years.
 The soft sand texture is an ideal competative surface that provides the opportunity to rediscover wrestling's past.

-While each contest may vary slightly with the rules, the basic concept is to win the match by scoring 2 points or a pin.
-One point is awarded when you push your opponent out-of-bounds.
-Another point is scored when you score a takedown (in the North American version); Force your opponent to touch the sand (International version).
-A pin is awarded when your opponent's back touches the sand.
+While each contest may vary slightly with the rules, the basic concept is to win the match by scoring 3 points.
+One point is awarded when you push your opponent out-of-bounds OR when you score a takedown.
+Two points are awarded when your opponent's back touches the sand.
 Matches have a time limit of 3 minutes.

 The easy to understand rules of Sand Wrestling allows anyone to compete, even if they are not seasoned wrestlers.
 It also captures the attention of spectators, who can easily follow the action.
+At the same time, the shifting of the sand increases the diffuculty of wrestling in the stand-up (neutral) position.
 Contests feature multiple age and gender divisions, and each division is segmented by weight classes.
+A growing number of organizations (wrestling clubs, other athletic groups, and nonprofit organizations) are implementing Sand Wrestling tournaments as a fundraising effort, in addition to offering their local community another fun-silled activity.
 It's no wonder why the emerging sport of Sand Wrestling is quickly becoming popular around the globe.